Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 A vacation may provide temporary relief from these demands.
 Returning to the same sensory environment may quickly restore the same overload.

-Masking and camouflaging
+Masking & camouflaging

 - suppressing stimming